University Council Elections Information

 Council Member Obligations

-Members of Council have specific legal obligations to the University when performing their functions.
-These duties are similar to the duties of a company director under the Corporations Act 2001 (Cth).
-A combined list of duties from the Southern Cross University Act and general law is follows:
+Council members have specific legal obligations to the University.
+These duties are similar to those of a company director under the Corporations Act 2001 (Cth).
+The following duties are drawn from the Southern Cross University Act and general law:

-(a) Duty to carry out functions of a Council member bona fide (in good faith) in the best interests of the University as a whole and for a proper purpose;
+(a) act in good faith, in the best interests of the University as a whole, and for a proper purpose;

-(b) Duty to act honestly and exercise a reasonable degree of care and diligence in carrying out their functions;
+(b) act honestly and exercise reasonable care and diligence;

-(e) Duty not to make improper use of information acquired because of the Council position to gain, directly or indirectly, an advantage for the Council member or another person or to cause detriment to the University;
+(d) not improperly use their Council position to gain an advantage for themselves or another person, or to cause detriment to the University

-(f) Duty to retain discretion, which means not taking on an obligation to another party that will mean having to exercise duties and functions as a Council member in a particular way;
+(f) retain discretion and not take on obligations to another party that would require them to exercise their Council duties in a particular way;

-(h) Duty to declare a conflict of interest as soon as possible when a matter arises at a meeting of Council or that is to be considered by Council for which the Council member has a real or apparent conflict.
+(h) declare any real or apparent conflict of interest as soon as possible when a matter arises at, or is to be considered by, Council.

-Council members are "officers" of the University and should also know their obligations under the University's Code of Conduct.
+Council members are "officers" of the University and should be familiar with their obligations under the University's Code of Conduct and the Council Charter.

 Council members are subject to standard probity checks.